-The allowance is included in selling, general and administrative expenses in the consolidated statements of operations and deficit.
+The allowance is included in discontinued operations in the consolidated statements of operations and deficit.
 Amounts charged to the loss allowance account are generally written off when there is no reasonable expectation of recovery.

 In prior years, the impairment of trade receivables was assessed based on the incurred loss model and determined by management in accordance with its assessment of recoverability.
 Receivables for which an impairment provision was recognized were written off against the provision when there was no expectation of recovering additional cash.